apify/apify-docs/docs/crawling_basics/first_crawl.md

     // Everything else is exactly the same.
     // We only wrapped the code in try/catch blocks.
     // The try block passes all errors into the catch block.
-    // So instead of crashing the crawler, they can be handled. try {
+    // So, instead of crashing the crawler, they can be handled. try {
-        const countryResponse = await gotScraping(url);
+        // The try block attempts to execute our code const countryResponse = await gotScraping(url);
         const countryHtml = countryResponse.body;